Who is My Favorite Villain and Why

 Te Kā/Te Feti : Their Purpose…

 Te Kā has a purpose, not just as an antagonist, not just as a villain but she serves the purpose of knowing we can change things and fix what we break, undo hurt and pain (eventually, with time and genuine apology and personal growth) that we caused others.
-That forgiving truly is a, not so out of reach, achievable thing to grasp for.
+That forgiving truly is a, not so out of reach, the achievable thing to grasp for.

 Her heart is truly the symbol of that pebble in the pond.
 Maui stole it and tossed it to the sea.
-Moana helped Maui grow as an individual and thrive and correct his mistakes which in turn transformed the pain and suffering that Te Kā represents back into Te Feti, who was able to forgive and move forward into new and transformed life.
+Moana helped Maui grow as an individual and thrive and correct his mistakes which in turn transformed the pain and suffering that Te Kā represents back into Te Feti, who was able to forgive and move forward into the new and transformed life.